Jass-pvt/Budget-Tracker/README.md

 ---

 ## ⚡ Features
-- Track daily, weekly, and monthly income and expenses
+- Track daily, weekly, and monthly income and expenses.
-- Visualize expenses with interactive charts
+- Visualize expenses with interactive charts.
-- Categorize transactions for better budget management
+- Categorize transactions for better budget management.
-- Export reports for personal use
+- Export reports for personal use.

 ---